colshrapnel/phpdelusions.net/stackoverflow.md

 ---

 I am strongly convinced that the idea is viable.
 But I am sure that overlooked many important issues, because it's hard to consider all edge cases from just a single point of view.
-Thet's why I am begging for your feedback.
+That's why I hope for a discussion.
 And I believe that Meta site of Stack Overflow is the right place for such a discussion.
 The only outcome with which I don't agree in advance is to leave evarything as is.
 Simply because it's a road to decline.
 And I am sure that in this case someone else will inevitably create a Q&A site, where anyone can ask a programming question without being reproached for having a problem of not that global calibre.